OSM-Notes/OSM-Notes-Ingestion/bin/wms/README.md

 ### 1. wmsManager.sh

-Manages the installation and deinstallation of WMS components in the database.
+Manages the installation and removal of WMS components in the database.

 **Usage:**